montysecurity/pdfpwn/README.md

 - Then it replaces the value of metadata on a particular line in the PDF file with the encoded commands
 - Next, it calculates the MD5 hash of the PDF file containing the C2 commands and sets the value as a environment variable (also in the context of the script)
 - Finally it execute *find* to, well, find, the file containing the correct hash, parses the commands, decodes them, and pipes to shell
+- By default, this plays out every minute.
+To change this, edit the cron time at the bottom of the script.
+If no commands need to be executed for some time, consider changing the c2 file to something like "export TERM=xterm" or "tmp=temp && unset tmp" (or just deleting the c2 file, that will notraise any errors on the target)